HOW TO PREPARE FOR SSA’S PSYCHOLOGICAL EXAM

 The SSA will send you a written notice in the mail.
 It will have the name of the doctor, the address you need to go to, and the date and time of the examination.

-If you cannot attend the exam, you must immediately call the SSA and inform them that you have a conflict.
-Usually, they will reschedule the appointment time for you, so that you can attend.
+If you cannot attend the exam, you must immediately call the SSA and inform them you have a conflict.
+Usually, they will schedule a new appointment time for you.
+They want you to attend so they can get the information they need.
 Whatever you do, do not miss the exam.
-They will not reschedule the exam for you if you miss it without explanation.
+They will not schedule a new exam for you if you miss it without explanation.

-If you don’t go, the SSA will automatically deny your case.
+If you don’t go, then the SSA will deny your case.
 You don’t want that to happen.
 Use the psychological exam to tell the doctor what mental conditions are making it impossible for you work.
-For example, your anxiety disorder may cause panic attacks at work or make it so that you cannot concentrate on work tasks.
+For example, your anxiety disorder may cause panic attacks at work.
+Or, your anxiety may make it so you can’t concentrate on work tasks.
 If you already have a mental health diagnosis, then bring your medical records to the exam.
 That way the SSA doctor can review them.
-Don’t rely on the SSA to send your records to the consultative examiner.
+Don’t rely on the SSA to send your records to the doctor.
 The SSA usually does not send your records for the doctor to review.

 WHAT SHOULD YOU BRING TO THE MENTAL HEALTH EXAM?

-At the consultative exam, you will probably spend most of the appointment talking about the history of your mental disorder with the psychologist.
+At the mental health exam, you will probably spend most of the appointment talking about the history of your mental illness.
 You will also need to talk about your current symptoms and how they impact your daily life.
-However, first, the doctor must verify your identity to make sure you are the claimant.
-So, you must bring a valid photo ID, like a driver’s license, state ID, or passport, to the mental exam.
+However, first, the doctor must verify your identity to make sure you are the person who filed the disability application.
+So, bring a valid photo ID, state ID, or passport, to the mental exam.

 WHAT QUESTIONS WILL THE DOCTOR ASK AT YOUR PSYCHOLOGICAL EXAM?

-At your psychological evaluation, the psychologist who will be talking to you is being paid by the Social Security Administration.
+At your psychological evaluation, the psychologist is paid by the Social Security Administration.
 Normally, they are a person who has done hundreds of examinations of people who are seeking SSDI and SSI benefits.
-The psychologist is not your friend and they are not your personal counselor.
+The psychologist is not your friend.
+Also, they are not your personal counselor.
 So, don’t treat them like they are “on your side.”
 They are not.

-The examiner is there is ask you questions about your mental health.
-They are going to give you a mental diagnosis and talk about whether it limits your ability to work.
-Additionally, if the SSA asks them, they will give you IQ testing or memory testing.
+The doctor is there is ask you questions about your mental health.
+They are going to give you a diagnosis and talk about whether it limits your ability to work.
+Additionally, if the SSA asks, the doctor will give you IQ testing or memory testing.
 Remember, the psychologist is judging you.
-In their report, they will talk about your appearance and your demeanor.
-They will also report whether you gave proper effort on tests and whether or not you are a credible historian.
+In their report, they will talk about your appearance and how you behave.
+They will also report whether you give proper effort on tests.
+Additionally, they will state whether or not you are a good historian.

 The psychologist will also want to know the following information:

-• Your Medical History.
-The psychologist will ask about your severe mental symptoms and for which mental illness you have had treatment.
+- Your Medical History.
+The psychologist will ask about your severe mental symptoms and about any treatment you have had.

-• Educational History.
-You will be asked about your education level.
-If you were in special education or needed help in school, like home school or tutors, then remember to tell that to the psychologist.
+- Educational History.
+You need to know your education level.
+If you were in special education or needed help in school, like home school or tutors, then tell the psychologist.

-• Past Relevant Work.
-You will be asked about your past work and any mental trouble you had while working.
+- Past Relevant Work.
+You will need to answer questions about mental problems at work.
 For example, did you have panic attacks on the job?
 Did you have problems getting along with others?
 Were you off task at work due to your mental condition?
-Were you ever fired from a job due to your mental symptoms?
+Were you fired due to your mental symptoms?

 WHAT SYMPTOMS IS THE DOCTOR LOOKING FOR AT THE PSYCHOLOGICAL EXAM?

-While you should already know answers to the questions from the doctor, it is a smart idea to prepare your answers in advance.
-If you have trouble remembering your work history, write it down before you go to the appointment and bring it with you.
+While you should already know the answers to the questions from the doctor, it is a smart idea to prepare your answers in advance.
+If you don’t recall your work history, then write it down before you go to the appointment.
+Next, bring it with you.

-The doctor will be asking you questions, but will also be writing about your appearance and mood during the exam.
+The doctor will be asking you questions.
+However, the doctor will also be writing about your mood during the exam.
 For example, do you have a good attitude toward the exam?
-Did you dress appropriately for the interview?
+Did you dress in nice clothes for the interview?
 Are your clothes, shoes, hair and nails clean?
 These are some of the questions that the doctor will report on.

-Additionally, the doctor will report on your ability to communicate with him or her.
+Additionally, the doctor will report on your ability to communicate.
 For example, do you avoid answering questions or did you offer information easily.
 Were you able to remember information from your past?
 Did you make good eye contact?
 Do you have good insight into your mental health symptoms?
 Do you get ongoing treatment from a counselor or other doctor?
 Are you able to concentrate during the exam?
 Did you have a panic attack at the exam or in the waiting room?
 Were you late or on time?
 If you were late, did you get lost?

 All of these questions can be part of the psychological exam.

-To prepare yourself for you psychological exam, you should think of examples of how your mental illness impacts you on a daily basis.
+To prepare yourself for the psychological exam, you should think of examples of how your mental illness impacts you on a daily basis.
 The SSA is looking for examples of how your mental illness stops you from working.
 Ask yourself these questions: would your mental problems make you off task at work?
-Would you struggle with being on time or attending work regularly?
+Would you struggle being on time for work?
 Likewise, would you have trouble dealing with other people on the job?

 WOULD YOU MISS WORK?

 Many people with mental illness struggle to leave home when they have anxiety or depression.
 Would your mental symptoms make you late for work?
-Has that happened to you at work in the past?
 Have you been fired from a job because you were late too many times?

 Similarly, have your mental symptoms made you call in to work and stay home.
-How many times a month were you missing work?
+How many times a month did you miss work?
 Was it more than two times a month?
-If so, you should tell the psychologist that you missed work because you couldn’t get out of bed due to your mental symptoms.
+If so, then tell the psychologist you missed work because of your mental symptoms.
 Or perhaps it was some other mental symptoms that stopped you from going to work.
 Tell the doctor.

-If you have mental problems, you might have had trouble dealing with other workers, your boss, and the public.
+If you have mental problems, then you might have had trouble dealing with other workers and your boss.
 How hard would it be for you to deal with the public on the job?
 Would you lose your temper?
 Or, would you be rude to customers?
 Has that happened before on your past jobs?
 Now is the time to tell those examples to the psychologist.
 Use real examples of the problems you have had on the job.

 WOULD YOU BE OFF TASK?

-Another thing the SSA is looking for is whether or not your mental condition impairs your concentration and memory.
-Do your mental symptoms cause you to take too many breaks during the workday?
+Another thing the SSA is looking for is whether or not your mental symptoms impair your concentration and memory.
+Do your mental symptoms cause you to take too many breaks during work?
 How many breaks do you take on a normal day at work?
 How long are those breaks?
-Were you fired from you job for taking too many extra breaks?
-If so, tell the doctor.
+Were you fired from your job for taking too many breaks?
+If so, then tell the doctor.

 Also, think about your ability to focus and maintain concentration during an 8 hour work day.
 How long can you pay attention?
 Can you think of examples of how short your attention span is due to your mental issues?
 Are you no longer able to read novels?
 Is it difficult to focus on reading the newspaper?
 Do you easily lose focus?
 Do you go from one task to another?

-DO YOU HAVE TO PAY FOR YOUR PSYCHOLOGICAL EXAMINATION?
+DO YOU HAVE TO PAY FOR YOUR PSYCHOLOGICAL EXAM?

-If you don’t understand the questions that the doctor asks, then ask the doctor to repeat them.
-Do the best that you can to answer the doctor’s questions.
-However, if you do not remember an answer about your past, don’t pretend you know an answer or make it up.
+If you don’t understand the questions the doctor asks, then ask the doctor to repeat them.
+Do the best you can to answer the questions.
+However, if you do not remember an answer about your past, then don’t pretend you know an answer.
+Do not make up an answer.
 Simply say that you do not remember.

-Don’t exaggerate your mental symptoms.
-If the doctor thinks you are being dramatic about your symptoms, then you will lose credibility.
-For example, someone who suffers from anxiety will talk about panic attacks and being afraid to deal with other people.
+Additionally, don’t be dramatic or lie about your symptoms.
+If you do, then you will lose credibility.
+For example, someone who suffers from anxiety will talk about panic attacks and about being afraid to deal with other people.
 They might also say they can’t sleep at night.
+But they don’t say they cry all day or that they are in a constant state of panic.

 CRIMINAL HISTORY AND SUBSTANCE ABUSE QUESTIONS